JB-Lee/Expand-Image-Formats/readme.md

 4. A new insertion event is generated using the converted image data, mimicking the original event’s position and target.
 5. The new event is triggered, inserting the converted image seamlessly.

-## Notes on SVG
+> **Note:**
-While SVG is supported, the process rasterizes the vector image.
+> While SVG is supported, the process rasterizes the vector image.
 This means the inserted SVG image will no longer behave as a scalable vector but as a rasterized image, potentially causing pixelation or quality loss when resized.
-Currently, the logic converts SVG images to a minimum size, which may result in smaller images than intended.
+> Currently, the logic converts SVG images to a minimum size, which may result in smaller images than intended.
 I am actively exploring solutions to address this issue.

 ## Privacy Policy